AIARE Avalanche Level 2 – Breckenridge/Vail CO

 - Earn AIARE Rec.
 Level 2 Certificate

 Backcountry skis or split-board, ski poles, ski or snowboard boots, climbing skins, avalanche beacon, avalanche probe, avalanche shovel, backcountry backpack, and proper outerwear and warm layers for field time.
-Crystal Card, snow saw, magnifier (8x – 10x recommended), folding ruler, compass (with inclinometer recommended), and pencils.
-A limited quantity of shovels, probes, and BCA beacons in an Osprey Ski Pack are available to rent for the course on a first-come, first-serve basis.
-These are available at the online checkout and will be brought to the course by your instructor.
+Snowstudy tools include a crystal card, snow saw, magnifier (8x – 10x recommended), folding ruler, compass (with inclinometer recommended), and pencils.
 We recommend Mountain Outfitters in Breckenridge to rent or purchase any other gear!

 Recommended reading: Review your AIARE Level 1 Field Manual and Bruce Tremper’s book Staying Alive in Avalanche Terrain.
 These are great resources to bolster what you learned in Level 1 and prepare for your Level 2.